springgen-dev/springgen/docs/PRO-FEATURES.md

 Pro includes logging and observability foundations such as:

-* Request logging
-* Structured logging configuration
-* Production-friendly logging setup
+- Request logging for API calls with method, path, status, duration, and request ID
+- Request ID tracing to follow requests across application logs
+- Structured `key=value` logs for easier searching and debugging
+- Production logging profiles with configurable levels and console formatting

-These features help developers debug and monitor backend behavior in real environments.
+These features help developers debug, trace, and monitor backend behavior in real environments.

 ---